Skip to Main Content

 For our 25th anniversary, we compiled a list of frequently asked questions that covers everything from “what’s Student Media?” to “why do we have a black newspaper?”

 All NC State students are welcome join the Nubian Message team!
 There are opportunities for those interested in writing, editing, design or photography and no experience is required.
-Contact Editor-in-Chief Alianna Kendall-Brooks at [email protected] for more information.
+Contact Editor-in-Chief at [email protected] for more information.

 Visit our Advertise page for more information on print and online advertisements.